KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-krci-3.15.md

         app.edp.epam.com/service-account: my-team-sa
     ```

-- **Install-wide fallback:** restore the pre-3.15 behavior for every non-annotated pipeline and migrate gradually.
+- **Install-wide fallback:** put every non-annotated build and review pipeline back on `tekton` and migrate gradually.
+This does not restore pre-3.15 permissions — as noted above, the `tekton` Role itself was narrowed — and it does not affect deploy, clean, security-scan or autotest runs, whose ServiceAccount is pinned in their trigger templates.
 Nest under `edp-tekton:` when editing edp-install's umbrella `values.yaml` (the Helm dependency alias for this chart is `edp-tekton`, not `pipelines-library`):

     ```yaml title="edp-install umbrella values.yaml"
     edp-tekton: